 Mix all the ingredients together and let sit a few hours.
 If it is too dry add some water.
 Use only a little at a time.
 If it is too wet add more bread crumbs to stiffen the mix.
-This bait can be tricky to get the right consistency at first but after 2-3 times it is easy.
+This bait is tricky to get the right consistency at first but after 2-3 times, it is easy.

-A few kernels of corn also work.
+A few kernels of corn will work.
 Many anglers place it on the hook inside the packed bait.

 Caution: The corn must be cooked.
 Use canned or cook the corn before use.
 Uncooked corn will kill fish.